Mortgage assistance from banks and lenders

 Consider giving up your home without foreclosure.
 Learn the pros and cons and the process, including the impact to your credit score and future housing needs.

 Get any needed help from mortgage, housing, and credit counseling agencies.
 These professionals will work directly with your lenders or banks on your behalf.
 They can negotiate for you, process paperwork, or mediate a solution.
-Be sure to avoid the scam artists.
-Click here.
+Be sure to avoid the scam artists using mortgage counselors.

 Learn about the types of mortgages you can refinance into, such as adjustable and fixed home loans.
 With interest rates so low, refinancing can help you reduce your monthly payments and provide you time to get back on track with paying your mortgage.

-Bankruptcy can help save your home from foreclosure in a few ways.
-Read more on the bankruptcy process, implications to your credit ratings and the impact on your outstanding mortgage, and how it may be able to help.
+Bankruptcy can help save your home from foreclosure in a few ways. read more on the bankruptcy process and how it can save your home, implications to your credit ratings and the impact on your outstanding mortgage, and how it may be able to help.

 The last thing any homeowner wants is to face the stress of being behind on their mortgage payment, or worse yet, to think about, and possibly lose the family home to foreclosure or unpaid property taxes.
 No one ever plans to or expects to lose their home to foreclosure.
 But by understanding how you can obtain assistance with making your mortgage payments, who and how to ask for help, and what to do, you can reduce your chances of this occurring.
 Communication and being pro-active is one of they keys.
 You should also know the foreclosure process inside and out, and understand what may lead up to it.
 That will place you in a better position to address and also recognize any potential problems that may impact your ability to pay every bill and make every mortgage payment on time.